e-matrix/codershare/README.md

 This version matches if 'name' and whatever else is in the map.
 Thus it would also match for 'name' and 'age' because 'age' doesn't matter in this version.
-But because our first definition with name and age already matched and was executed, then this 2nd version will never be triggerd.
+But because our first definition with name and age already matched and was executed, then this 2nd version will never be triggered.

 Otherwise, if 'age' is missing for the 1st definition.
 This function will be skipped and not being executed.
 Elixir continues to search for another match.